nonflammable/netBlink/README.md

 **.100** (fast 1 blink)(1 second on)(1 second off)(1 second on)(1 second off)

 **.1** (fast 1 blink)(1 second on)
+If raspberry don't have an Ip address it will blink "404".
+After finished transmision diode returns to default mode (disk usage indication).
 **~!
 Remember that "0" is 1 second off led state!**